SainsburyWellcomeCentre/aeon_docs/src/about/design_considerations.md

 #### Trajectory Data

-Spatio-temporal trajectory data for individual animals needs to be extracted from raw video recorded across different imaging devices installed around the arena.
+Spatio-temporal trajectory data for individual animals needs to be extracted from raw video recorded across different imaging devices installed around the habitat.
 Individual frames will be triggered simultaneously, so identified spatial locations can be assigned a unique timestamp across all devices.
 However, computer vision preprocessing will be required to correctly identify and track animal identities across the video.
 Tracking data may have to be combined with other sensor data such as RFID readings to ensure the correct animal identity is assigned throughout the entire experiment.

-Individual cameras will be calibrated so that their field-of-view, position, and orientation relative to the arena reference frame is known.
+Individual cameras will be calibrated so that their field-of-view, position, and orientation relative to the habitat reference frame is known.
 The goal is to allow triangulation of a tracked animal position in 3D space.
 Conversely, once the 3D position of an object of interest is known accurately, its projection on any other calibrated image sensor can be determined, allowing us to choose different viewpoints or close-ups into a behaviour.

 Computer vision preprocessing is a compute-heavy task, especially across multiple video devices, so there is a clear advantage to caching the results of such preprocessing for subsequent queries.
 Depending on algorithmic complexity, it might even be desirable to compute certain processing steps online during the acquisition stage, such as unlabeled trajectory data.